netrisai/docs/sandbox/Sandbox15/onprem-k8s.rst

 Netris Calico CNI Integration
 =============================

 Netris Operator can integrate with Calico CNI, in your Sandbox k8s cluster, Calico has already been configured as the CNI, so you can try this integration.
 It will automatically create BGP peering between cluster nodes and the leaf/TOR switch for each node, then to clean up it will disable Calico Node-to-Node mesh.
-To understand why you need to configure peering between Kubernetes nodes and the leaf/TOR switch, and why you should disable Node-to-Node mesh, review the `calico docs <https://docs.projectcalico.org/networking/bgp>`_.
+To understand why you need to configure peering between Kubernetes nodes and the leaf/TOR switch, and why you should disable Node-to-Node mesh, review the `Calico docs <https://docs.projectcalico.org/networking/bgp>`_.

 Integration is very simple, you just need to add the annotation in calico's ``bgpconfigurations`` custom resource.
 Before doing that, let's see the current state of ``bgpconfigurations``: